 The ape hanger rules are strangely reminiscent of the current Australian profiling laws which allow police to check for tattoos and other “outlaw” club insignia.

 (By the way, in Australia the rules vary from state to state, but they are generally that the lowest part of the hand grip must not be higher than 380mm above the rider’s seat or bar connection point and/or the bars must extend not less than 250mm nor more than450 mm on each side of the centreline of the bike.)

-Now New Hampshire Democrat Senator Andrew Hosmer has introduced legislation to repeal the state statute restricting the height of handlebars.
+New Hampshire Democrat Senator Andrew Hosmer introduced legislation to repeal the state statute restricting the height of handlebars.

-Laconia Motorcycle Week Association spokesman Charlie St. Clair applauds the Senator’s Bill.
+Laconia Motorcycle Week Association spokesman Charlie St. Clair applauded the Senator’s Bill.

 “I have never heard the height of handlebars presented as a safety issue,” he says.
 “There is no history of accidents caused by high bars.